What is MDR and Why It Matters for Surgical Instrument Manufacturers

 The European Union’s Medical Device Regulation (MDR 2017/745) came fully into force in May 2021, replacing the old Medical Device Directive (MDD).
 For surgical instrument makers, this wasn’t just another rule change.
 It was a complete overhaul: stricter safety checks, tougher traceability, and far more paperwork.

 The intent is clear — safer devices for patients.
-But the fallout has been huge, especially in Germany where many long-standing companies have shut their doors after failing to meet the new requirements.
+However, the fallout has been significant, especially in Germany, where many long-standing companies have shut their doors after failing to meet the new requirements.

 Under the MDD system, companies, especially the family-run ones common in Germany, had more breathing room.
 MDR has raised the bar across the board.

-Notified Body Bottlenecks: All devices must be certified by an approved “Notified Body,” but the EU doesn’t have nearly enough of them.
-Backlogs often stretch one to two years.
+All devices must be certified by an approved “Notified Body,” but the EU doesn’t have nearly enough of them.
+Backlogs often stretch one to two years, causing delays.

-Small Company Pressure: Many family-owned firms simply don’t have the resources.
-Some have closed; others have shifted production overseas to countries like Pakistan where larger factories can manage the complexity.
+Many family-owned firms simply don’t have the resources to meet these new demands.
+Some have closed, while others have shifted production overseas to countries like Pakistan, where larger factories can manage the complexity.

-Continuous Surveillance: MDR requires ongoing monitoring and reporting after a product reaches the market.
-That means compliance never ends — and the bills never stop.
+MDR requires ongoing monitoring and reporting after a product reaches the market.
+This means compliance never ends — and the bills never stop.

 The Real Cost of Compliance